PatrickKyei/exception/_posts/2022-09-24-nobody-know.md

 How deeply love can cut and hurt nobody knows.

 The loneliness I felt and the lies I was told nobody knows.
 I could only keep a short smile
-Because even when I tried to smile more, it hurts the deeper.
+Because even when I tried to smile more
+It hurts the deeper.
 Nobody knows.

 How I longed to be happy in someone else's arms
 How I wanted to be in someone else's thought
 Nobody knows.